 - Students will have access to Internet information through their classroom, library, or school computer lab.
-Upon enrollment or reenrollment parents sign giving permission for their child to be granted use of The Brook Hill School's network. - A parent may withdraw their approval at any time.
-Students are expected to abide by the generally accepted rules of appropriate online behavior and network etiquette. - Students should expect only limited privacy as their account is not considered personal or private and may be subject to inspection by authorized school employees. - 4.
-The school may suspend any individual's access to school technology upon any violation of the AUP. - 5.
+Upon enrollment or reenrollment parents sign giving permission for their child to be granted use of The Brook Hill School's network. - Students should expect only limited privacy as their account is not considered personal or private and may be subject to inspection by authorized school employees. - 3.
+The school may suspend any individual's access to school technology upon any violation of the AUP. - 4.
 The school may discipline a student for violating Acceptable Use Policy.